The "darih" of the Holy Prophet (s) called the "Maksurah". Behind this lies his grave

 - Schools were established.
 Salaries for Imams, Mu'azzins & Ustaads were organized.

-- Masjids were improved and built in Makkah-tul-Mukarramah & Madina-tul-Munawwarah.
+- Masjids were improved & built in Makkah-tul-Mukarramah & Madina-tul-Munawwarah.
 This included facilities for the Haajis.

 - Police Stations & prisons were built.